Blogs

 - Near-instant creation

-- Common with ZFS, Btrfs, LVM
+- Common with ZFS, Btrfs, and LVM

 Popular Backup Software for Dedicated Servers